arange/arange.github.io/_posts/2019-06-09-learning-Latex.md

 Bibliographystyle: IEEEtran
 ```

-This is what it looks like:
+This is how it looks like:

 ![Wrong Format](https://arange.github.io/img/posts/2019-06-09-learning-latex/wrong-format.png)